Multi-shot Temporal Event Localization: a Benchmark: MUSES Dataset

 \subsection{Statistics}

-The 1,003 episodes are split into two subsets, with 702 for training and 301 for testing.
-On each subset, we further segment the episodes into videos of around 10 minutes.
+The dataset is split into two subsets, with 702 episodes for training and 301 for testing.
+The average length per episode is 42.8 minutes.
+Each episode is segmented into videos of around 10 minutes.
 After removing those that do not contain any events or actions, we obtain 3,697 videos, with 2,587 for training and 1,110 for testing.
 As a result,~\dbname~consists of 31,477 instances for a total of 716 video hours.

 In Table~\ref{tab:stats}, we give a comparison of dataset statistics between MUSES and some representative datasets, including THUMOS14~\cite{jiang2014thumos}, ActivityNet-1.3~\cite{caba2015activitynet} and HACS Segments~\cite{zhao2019hacs}.
-In terms of scale, MUSES is slightly larger than ActivityNet-1.3, but smaller than HACS Segments.
-The length of video varies from 300 to 1,151 seconds with an average of 698 seconds, which is about 3 times longer than THUMOS14.
+In terms of scale, MUSES is slightly larger than ActivityNet-1.3 but smaller than HACS Segments.
+The length of videos varies from 300 to 1,151 seconds with an average of 698 seconds, which is about 3 times longer than THUMOS14.

 Fig.~\ref{fig:class_distribution} depicts the category distribution over instances.
 As it shows, MUSES contains at least 90 instances per category and an average of 1,260 instances.
 We present the category distribution over videos in Fig.~\ref{fig:classes_per_video}, which suggests that most videos in MUSES contain instances from 3 categories while those in the other datasets are mainly from 1 semantic class.
 The instance distribution over videos is given in Fig.~\ref{fig:instances_per_video}.
 It can be observed that most videos in MUSES contain 5 to 10 instances with an average of 8.5 instances.
 Richer yet noisy contextual information is brought by the nature of multi-category and multi-instance in a single video, which encourages the development of advanced techniques for contextual reasoning.
 Fig.~\ref{fig:inst_len} presents the distribution of instance length, from which we find that most instances last for 20 to 40 seconds.